-The SISI project and the relevant fishery trust/board hold volunteer details and volunteering records in order to document the contribution made by volunteers, for; insurance, health & safety and project reporting purposes.
+The project and the relevant partner hold volunteer details and volunteering records in order to document the contribution made by volunteers and for insurance, health & safety and project reporting purposes.
 You can read more about why and how we hold your data in our Privacy Notice.